Field-mediated locomotor dynamics on highly deformable surfaces: Acknowledgment

-We thank Paul Umbanhowar for his helpful discussions, Enes Aydin, Steven W. Tarr, Mariam A. Marzouk, Alia Gilbert, Maria Jose Serrato Gutierrez for experimental assistance, Andrew Brown for computational assistance, Perrin Schiebel for the suggestion of using differential motor, Andras Karsai for proofreading, Zachary Goddard and Allison Kim for creating early versions of the vehicle, and Gary Gibbons for encouragement during early stages of the project. \textbf{Funding:} Funding for D.I.G, S.L, Y.O.A, and J.M.R provided by ARO and ARL MAST CTA; funding also provided by Dunn Family Professorship.
-P.L. supported by NSF Grants 1908042, 1806580, 1550461. \textbf{Author Contributions:} S.L. and P.L. designed the theoretical model; S.L., C.X., J.M.R, P.L. and D.I.G. contributed to theory and the numerical simulations; Y.O.A. designed and built the experimental setup and the robots and performed the experiments with the help of S.L., C.X., G.S. and H.N.G.; S.L.,Y.O.A., P.L. and D.I.G. designed the research and S.L.,Y.O.A, J.M.R., P.L. and D.I.G. wrote the paper; D.I.G. guided overall research program.
+We thank Enes Aydin, Mariam A. Marzouk, Alia Gilbert, Maria Jose Serrato Gutierrez, Camila Dominguez, Steven Tarr for experimental assistance, Andrew Brown for computational assistance, Perrin Schiebel for the suggestion of using differential motor, Andras Karsai, Ram Avinery for proofreading, Zachary Goddard for creating early version of the vehicle, and Gary Gibbons for encouragement during early stages of the project.
+Funding for D.I.G, S.L, Y.O.A, and J.M.R provided by ARO and ARL MAST CTA; funding also provided by Dunn Family Professorship.
+P.L. supported by NSF Grants 1908042 1806580 1550461.